 Calling all tomato lovers!
 If you love tomatoes as much as we do, you will love doing this adorable paper plate tomato craft with your kids!
 Note: This post contains affiliate links.

 I may have mentioned this already, but our kids LOVE tomatoes.
-We serve sliced tomatoes with almost every meal and it’s the one vegetable (or technically, fruit) that I can count on them wanting on their sandwich.
-So, they were pretty excited about this tomato paper plate art craft.
+We serve sliced tomatoes with almost every meal and it's the one vegetable (or technically, fruit) that I can count on them wanting on their sandwich.
+So, they were pretty excited about this paper plate tomato craft.
 They did the craft while I made our Easy VEGAN Dinner: Grilled Cheese with Creamy Tomato Soup.

 We used sponges instead of paint brushes, and the kids seemed to enjoy dabbing the plates with their paint-soaked sponges.
 They also decided to add faces to their tomatoes, which was pretty cute.
 Though, I would recommend doing this after the paint has dried.

-- Because tomatoes have seeds and grow from a flowering plant, botanically they are considered to be fruits.
+Food crafts like this tomato craft create great opportunities to talk with kids about food and nutrition.
+One common misconception held by many people is that tomatoes are vegetables.
+Because tomatoes have seeds and grow from a flowering plant, botanically they are considered to be fruits.
 Yet, nutritionally and legally tomatoes are considered to be veggies.

 - Tomatoes are often red but can also be pink, yellow, purple or more!

 - China is the largest producer of tomatoes, and tomatoes are the state vegetable of New Jersey.

 - Tomatoes are a great source of vitamin C, potassium, folate and vitamin K.